Faculty Senate Policy

 Authority: Academic Affairs and Enrollment Management

-The Faculty Senate, as representative body for the Faculty of McNeese State University, exercises responsibility for advising administration in matters of academic freedom and standards, curriculum, long-range planning, budgetary planning, University organization and administration, and general faculty welfare.
-The senate shall promote the academic and ancillary affairs of the institution and shall improve communications throughout the University, while at the same time seeking to further the professional, scholarly, and financial interests of the faculty.
-In order to promote maximum participation of the faculty in university governance, the Faculty Senate will be empowered to have a representative on all university-wide standing committees.
+The Faculty Senate, as the representative body for the faculty of McNeese State University, exercises responsibility for advising administration in matters of academic freedom and standards, curriculum, long-range planning, budgetary planning, University organization and administration, and general faculty welfare.
+The Senate shall promote the academic and ancillary affairs of the institution and shall improve communications throughout the University while at the same time seeking to further the professional, scholarly, and financial interests of the faculty.
+In order to promote maximum participation of the faculty in University governance, the Faculty Senate will be empowered to have a representative on all University-wide standing committees.

-The Faculty Senate consists of faculty members elected by the faculties of the Colleges of Business, Education, Engineering and Computer Science, Liberal Arts, Science and Agriculture, Nursing and Health Professions, and the Library.
-Each College shall select the appropriate number of members as designated by the Senate By‑Laws.
+The Faculty Senate consists of faculty members elected by the faculty of the College of Agricultural Sciences; College of Business; Burton College of Education; College of Liberal Arts; College of Nursing and Health Professions; College of Science, Engineering, and Mathematics; and Frazar Memorial Library.
+Each college shall select the appropriate number of members as designated by the Senate bylaws.

-The officers of the Faculty Senate are the President, Vice President, Secretary, Record Keeper, and two at-large members who are elected by the Senate members for one year terms.
-The Senate also has an Executive Committee composed of the President, Vice President, Secretary, Record Keeper, two at-large members, and the immediate past president.
+The officers of the Faculty Senate are the president, vice president, secretary, record keeper, and two at-large members who are elected by the Senate for one-year terms.
+The Senate also has an executive committee composed of the president, vice president, secretary, record keeper, two at-large members, and the immediate past president.

 - Academic Affairs: deals with all matters pertaining to academic policies, faculty competence, promotions, admissions, academic standards, grading standards, and related matters.

-- Faculty & Teaching Affairs: deals with all matters pertaining to faculty development, faculty scholarship, teaching and teaching resources, working conditions, class sizes, and related matters.
+- Faculty and Teaching Affairs: deals with all matters pertaining to faculty development, faculty scholarship, teaching and teaching resources, working conditions, class sizes, and related matters.

 - Student Relations: deals with all matters pertaining to students and facilitates communication among faculty and student organizations.